mattwang2013/ctldev/templates/registry-convoy/README.md

 Registry access is controlled by the same user access as the web interface;
 so if you link to LDAP then this will also lock the Registry access.

-If not using LDAP, then the 'portus' use password is the Database Password as defined in the template options.

 ## Access